titania-research-labs/mev-tokyo/README.md

 ### Titania Research House
 - A small share house where researchers & engineers gathered.
 - Had about 30 visitors and hosted [several events](https://note.com/vita5/n/n4da1314c89ed).

+## Contact 📞
+This event is organized by [Titania Research](https://scandalous-stick-9ab.notion.site/Titania-Research-Homepage-587cd20f07b14d259fa7d5c8d9646fc9) members, mainly [vita](https://x.com/keccak254) and [banri](https://x.com/banr1_).
+Please contact us at [banri's Twitter DM](https://x.com/banr1_) if you have any questions or would like to sponsor the event.

 ## House Pictures 🏡